Brief Guide to Hadith and Sunnah: Part 1

 C. Definition of Sunnah according to the Usooliyeen

-His statements include what he commanded, recommended, permitted, disapproved or forbade.
-His actions only include selected actions, as not all of the Prophet’s actions are considered as examples to be followed.
+His statements include what he commanded, recommended, permitted, disapproved, or forbade.
+His actions only include selected actions, as not all of the Prophet’s actions are considered examples to be followed.

-Physical attributes of the Prophet before Prophethood does not have any weight in legislations found in the Shari’ah so this is left out.
+Physical attributes of the Prophet before Prophethood do not have any weight in legislation found in the Shari’ah, so this is left out.
 But the Muhaditheen are concerned with anything pertaining to the Prophet, so they include what the Usoolis have omitted.

 Difference between muhadditheen and usooliyoon definition